(800) 558-9887

 106.025(b) An offense under this section is punishable as provided by Section 106.071.

 Thus, a minor can be charged with a Minor in Possession offense if he or she has control over an alcohol beverage in any way.
 Exceptions to this would include if the minor's contact with alcohol is part of his or job (and the employer is allowed to sell alcohol), if the contact with alcohol was made while in the presence of his or her parent or legal guardian with their permission, or if contact was made while assisting a commissioned peace officer in the enforcement of the law.
-In many cases, a minor convicted under one or more of the sections related above will be required to complete a State approved Alcohol Awareness Program (a.k.a.
+In many cases, a minor convicted under one or more of the sections related above will be required to complete an Alcohol Awareness Program (a.k.a.
 MIP class).
-And for the reasons explained above, online DADAP is now an acceptable option to meet that requirement.

 An MIP citation is similar to a traffic citation in some respects.
 Both types of citation denote the violation and assign a court date with which the offender must comply.
 An MIP offense requires that the defendant enter a plea of guilty, not guilty, or no contest.
 The maximum penalties for an MIP conviction can include a $500 fine, suspended license, community service, and attendance of an alcohol awareness / MIP class.
 More than two convictions of a minor in possession charge can result in possible jail time and a fine of $2,000.